donghquinn/gdct/README.md

 * It provides creating connection pool, queries, and graceful shutdown

 ## Dependencies
-* It depend on postgres and mysql driver
+* It depends on postgres and mysql driver

 ### Postgres
 ```zsh